k5mcd/QLog/README.md

 # QLog

 QLog is an Amateur Radio logging application for Linux, Windows and Mac OS.
-It is based on the Qt framework und uses SQLite as database backend.
+It is based on the Qt framework and uses SQLite as database backend.

-QLogs aims to be as simple as possible, but to provide everything the operator expects from the log.
+QLogs aims to be as simple as possible, but to provide everything the operator expects from the log to be.
 This log is not currently focused on contests.

 ![Screenshot](https://foldynl.github.io/QLog/screens/qlog_main.png)